danielm/uploader/README.md

 Created by Daniel Morales.
 [Contact Me](mailto:daniminas@gmail.com) for more info or anything you want :)

 #Fork information
 This fork of original plugin aims to make some enhancement (easier usage) and allow fallback mode for IE8,9.
-Now is under development, therefore do nit use it in production.
+Now is under development, therefore do not use it in production.

 [View Changelog](#changelog)